 - Is controlled by a foreign company and not consolidated in a set of financial statements already lodged with ASIC. - Has one or more crowd sourced funding shareholders. - Holds an AFSL. - Is considered a significant global entity. - Is required to prepare financial statements in accordance with Australian Accounting Statements under the constitution or any other agreements such as shareholder agreements or loan agreements.

 MORE INFORMATION

-For an overview of when entities have reporting requirements with ASIC, refer to our article: Identifying when you need to lodge financial reports with ASIC.
+For an overview of when entities have reporting requirements with ASIC, refer to our article here - Requirements to prepare financial statements | Risky Business | Moore Australia - MOORE (moore-australia.com.au)